pani3610/obs-parody-ticker/issues.md

                     + Added extra flag to check when text has to be updated.

             + Tests give 'Not match' when scene transitioned
-    + [ ] SSW value now consistent and accurate but headlines count is still behaving erratic.
-Optimise reducing headline count
+    + [x] SSW value now consistent and accurate but headlines count is still behaving erratic.
+Optimise reducing headline count.
+        + Get headlines count from binary search